microchip-pic-avr-examples/avr128db48-getting-started-with-mvio-mplab-mcc/measuring-vddio2.X/README.md

 ## Operation

-1. Download the zip file or clone the example to get the source code
+1. Download the zip file or clone the example to get the source code.
-1. Open the .X file with the MPLAB® X IDE
+2. Open the .X file with the MPLAB® X IDE.
-1. Program the project to the AVR128DB48 Curiosity Nano:
+3. Program the project to the AVR128DB48 Curiosity Nano:
-	- First clean and build the project by pressing the *Clean and Build Main Project* button
+	- First clean and build the project by pressing the *Clean and Build Main Project* button.
 	![clean_and_build](images/clean_and_build.png)
-	- Then make and program the project to the AVR128DB48 by clicking the *Make and Program Device Main Project* button
+	- Then make and program the project to the AVR128DB48 by clicking the *Make and Program Device Main Project* button.
 	![make_and_prog](images/make_and_prog.png)
-1. Running in debug mode will allow visualization of the result variable which contains the **VDDIO2 / 10** voltage
+4. Running in debug mode will allow visualization of the result variable which contains the **VDDIO2 / 10** voltage.

 ## Summary

-This example shows how to add ADC driver support, and use the driver API to measure VDDIO2 supply.
+This example shows how to add ADC driver support and use the driver API to measure the VDDIO2 supply.